Robert Warburton: Early life and education

+Career

+In 1862, Warburton was sent to India and stationed with the 1st battery of the 24th brigade at Fort Govindghar, the fortress of Amritsar.
+In August 1864, he transferred to F battery of the 18th brigade and was stationed at Mian Mir.

-While serving with the transport train he showed great tact in conciliating native feeling and received the thanks of Sir Robert Napier for his services.
+In 1866, the failure of the Agra and Masterman's Bank left him with only his pay to support himself and his mother.
+To increase his resources he transferred to the 21st Punjab Infantry.
+This regiment was then under orders for the Abyssinian campaign, and disembarked at Zoula on 1 February 1868.
+While serving with the transport train Warburton showed great tact in conciliating native feeling, and received the thanks of Sir Robert Napier for his services.
 When he was invalided to England, Napier interested himself in his behalf, and wrote to the lieutenant-governor of the Punjab recommending him for employment on the frontier.

-On his return to India in April 1869, he was attached as a probationer to the 15th Ludhiana Sikhs, and in July 1870 he was appointed to the Punjab commission as an assistant commissioner to the Peshawar division.
+On his return to India in April 1869, Warburton was attached as a probationer to the 15th Ludhiana Sikhs, and in July 1870 was appointed to the Punjab commission as an assistant commissioner to the Peshawar division.
 At the end of September 1872, he was removed temporarily to the sub-district of Yusafzai and stationed at Hoti-mardan, and in February 1876 he was permanently appointed.
 Under Sir Pierre Louis Napoleon Cavagnari, he took part in several enterprises against the hill tribes who persisted in raiding British territory, particularly against the Utman Khel in 1878, and was five times complimented by the government of the Punjab and thrice by the secretary of state for India.
 In 1879, during the Afghan campaign, Cavagnari made repeated applications for his services, but the Punjab government refused to spare him.
-In July, however, he was appointed political officer of the Khyber, a post which he held for eighteen years.
+In July, however, he was appointed political officer of the Khyber, a post that he held for eighteen years.

 On the news of the murder of Cavagnari at the Siege of the British Residency in Kabul, Warburton was nominated chief political officer with General Sir Robert Onesiphorus Bright, commanding the Jalalabad field force.
 He joined the force on 10 October, and proceeded to Jalalabad to ascertain the revenues of the district.
 In April 1880, he was invalided to England, and he did not return to the Khyber Pass until 16 February 1882.
 From that time he remained on the frontier almost continuously until his retirement.